The 29 Best Stores Like Burlington Coat Factory

 Sierra Logo

-Another discount store within the TJX family, Sierra follows the same model as its sister brands but with a focus on outdoor gear, sporting goods, and activewear.
+Another off-price retailer within the TJX family, Sierra follows the same model as its sister brands but with a focus on outdoor gear, sporting goods, and activewear.

 That said, they also have a home section with decor items, pet supplies, and wellness products, which makes it a good alternative to Burlington.